 The Empire could weather turbulence too.
 Nereus's Imperial colleagues had made the galactic bureaucracy self-perpetuating; and employed by the Empire, Wilek Nereus would rise farther, grasp more authority, and wield more power than in any other system of government.
 Therefore, he would sell anyone and anything to keep the Empire on Bakura.
 The loss of another Death Star peeved him.
 Fear was his ultimate tool for keeping Bakura subdued.

 Well, the natives were afraid now.
 Sighing, he turned to the aide.
-"It's well, the natives were afraid now.
-Signing, he turned to the aide.
 "It's important, I trust."

 "Sir."
 The aide saluted.
 "You have a personal message waiting on holo from the Ssi-ruuvi fleet."